Nationwide Insurance Review

 To help drivers better understand how much Nationwide car insurance costs, WalletHub’s editors obtained sample Nationwide auto insurance quotes for a mix of driver profiles varying in age and driving record.
 You can learn more about these sample quotes in the Methodology section of our Nationwide Insurance Review.

-As far as price, Nationwide car insurance is more affordable than most of its competitors, but it’s not the cheapest you’ll find on the market.
-The company comes in 5th in WalletHub’s price ranking study.
+As far as price, Nationwide car insurance is more expensive than most of its competitors.
+The company ranks in the bottom quartile in WalletHub’s price ranking study.

 Nationwide’s car insurance coverage options are pretty basic, however, and their list of discounts is relatively limited compared to other auto insurers.
 But Nationwide does make it convenient to bundle auto insurance with other types of policies, so it’s a one-stop shop.